FacilityKit Blog

 MOON Form Changes for SNFs — What You Need to Know Before April 20

-CMS MOON form transition deadline is April 20, 2026 — 4 days away.
-Here’s what changed in the 2026 form, when it takes effect, what your admissions team needs to do, the common compliance mistakes, and how to train your entire staff before Monday morning.
+CMS MOON form transition deadline is April 20, 2026.
+Here's what changed in the 2026 form, what your admissions team needs to do, and how to train your entire staff.

 What Surveyors Write About You When You're Not in the Room

 Your CMS 2567 is a public document.
 Here are 10 real phrases surveyors write in deficiency reports — decoded.
-What “facility failed to ensure,” “no evidence that,” and “resulted in actual harm” actually mean about your facility, how serious each finding is, and what would have prevented every one of them.
+What "facility failed to ensure," "no evidence that," and "resulted in actual harm" actually mean.

 The Activities Director's Compliance Survival Guide for SNFs